elastic/opentelemetry/docs/kubernetes/operator/instrumenting-applications.md

 kubectl rollout restart deployment/my-deployment
 ```

-In case you have multiple Instrumentation objects with different settings or images, ensure you point your Pods to the the desired `Instrumentation` objects in the annotations.
+In case you have multiple Instrumentation objects with different settings or images, ensure you point your Pods to the desired `Instrumentation` objects in the annotations.

 The possible values for the annotation are detailed in the [Operator documentation](https://opentelemetry.io/docs/kubernetes/operator/automatic/#add-annotations-to-existing-deployments).
 For reference purposes, the values are: